uenok/Study006/PITCHME.md

 ![Alt Text](https://github.com/cncf/wg-serverless/raw/master/whitepaper/image_0.png)

-CNCFのServerless Architectureホワイトペーパー
+_CNCFのServerless Architectureホワイトペーパー_

 +++

-* Event sources
+* Event sources - trigger or stream events into one or more function instances

-* Function instances
+* Function instances - a single function/microservice, that can be scaled with demand

-* FaaS Controller
+* FaaS Controller- deploy, control and monitor function instances and their sources

-* Platform services
+* Platform services - general cluster or cloud services used by the FaaS solution (sometimes referred to as Backend-as-a-Service)

 ---